GitThisJoel/GitThisJoel/README.md

 ### Hello there,
 🎓 I'm currently a computer engineer student at LTH in Lund, Sweden

-👨‍💻 At the moment I am working om a weather website

 💡 Interested in CTF, algorithms and much more!

-🤟 Favourite langugages Python, Haskell and Java
+🤟 Favourite langugages Python and C

 <!--
+👨‍💻 At the moment I am working om a weather website

 **GitThisJoel/GitThisJoel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: